-The purpose set out in Minco China's articles of association includes, among other things, the application of advances and appropriate exploration and mining technology and scientific methods to develop mine exploration and development software and technology, improve exploration precision and accuracy, and to reduce exploration risks.
+The purpose set out in Minco China's articles of association when it was set up in 2004, includesamong other things, the application of advances and appropriate exploration and mining technology and scientific methods to develop mine exploration and development software and technology, improve exploration precision and accuracy, and to reduce exploration risks.

 Minco China's scope of business according to its articles of association includes, among others, the exploration of mineral deposits, development of exploration technology, and the development of software for mine exploration and development.
-However, Minco China's approved business scope contained in its business licence does not clearly state that Minco China is approved to conduct exploration and mining business because Minco China has not obtained the approval from the Ministry of Commerce for its exploration and mining business.
-Minco China has applied to amend the scope of its business to more clearly include mining exploration and development.
-Minco China's application has been approved by the Beijing Metropolitan Department of Commerce and is subject to the final approval of the Ministry of Commerce.
-While Minco China expects that its business scope application will be approved, no guarantee can be given that the Ministry of Commerce approval will ultimately be obtained.
+After applying to add business scope and getting the Ministry of Commerce's approval in November 2006, Minco China's approved business scope contained in its Certificate of Approval states that Minco China is approved to conduct exploration and mining business after it has been given at least one Mining Permit, Minco China's approved business scope contained in its business licence states that Minco China is approved to conduct exploration business and the mining business may be added immediately after Minco China receives one Mining Permit.